 But then something changes.
 You have kids.
 And suddenly, travel becomes a lot more complicated.
 There are double the number of tickets to buy.
-Diaper bags and snack bags to think about.
-Nap schedules to work around.
+There are diaper bags and snack bags to think about.
+And there are nap schedules to work around.

 Suddenly, jet-setting on a spontaneous weekend trip sounds more like a chore than a relaxing break.
 The trips become less frequent, the experiences less adventurous.
 You may even decide you’re better off not traveling until the kids are out of the house.
 The reasons to travel are far outweighed by the reasons NOT to travel.

 Before this happens to you, I want to say, “Stop!”
 Parenthood doesn’t have to mean an end to travel.

 Just because it becomes exponentially more challenging than it was when we were carefree young adults, doesn’t mean that travel is not feasible.
 Despite the complications, there are five very good reasons to travel with kids.
 Keeping these reasons in mind can help motivate you to make travel happen for your family.

 Some parents opt to take vacations without their kids, and I think that’s okay.
 But you miss out on a lot of family bonding time that way.
 One of the reasons to travel with kids is that it gives you a chance to connect with them.